shubhamchandak94/ProtographLDPC/methods-protograph.md

 Implications:
 * the resulting matrix is strictly regular in the weightages of its rows and columns - each permutation matrix adds exactly one node to each row and to each column of the submatrix.

-This library contains an api for the handling of the special case of tanner graphs being identity matrces.
+This library provides an api for the handling of the special case of tanner graphs for identity matrices.
 The permutation construction utilizes this class to generate respective submatrices.

 ### Regular

-This construction generates a submatrix equivalent to a regular code built according to parameters width = <strong>f</strong>, height = <strong>f</strong>, 1s per col = <strong>v</strong>, construction = <code>populate-columns</code>.
+This construction generates a submatrix equivalent to a regular code built according to parameters width = <strong>f</strong>, height = <strong>f</strong>, 1s per col = <strong>v</strong>, construction = <code>peg</code>.

-You can read more about the populate-columns code construction [here](./methods-regular.html#populate-columns).
-This construction method was chosen over other regular construction methods because of its ability to enforce a constant column weightage in the prescence of dimension constraints.
+You can read more about the peg code construction [here](./methods-regular.html#peg).
+This construction method was chosen over other regular construction methods as it is the current state of the art for regular code construction.

 ### Quasi-Cyclic